tapioaali/ResetButtonForTextField/README.md

 Vaadin 7 add-on **ResetButtonForTextField** version 1.0.3.
 It adds a reset button to the TextField component that allows user to reset the field with one click.

-The reset button is drawn using SVG images in supported browsers and for IE8 there are PNG renders too.
+The reset button is drawn using SVG images in supported browsers.
+For IE8 there PNG versions are used.

  Also an example project for my blog post.